What changes under blue flag?

 - Spin early – between the ’Turn Early’ Post (about 50m downstream of Donnington Bridge) and the post at Haystacks Corner.
 Don’t go below the Haystacks Post.

-- From 2008 onwards there is also no spinning at Longbridges, other than for crews from that boathouse who are landing there.
+- There is also no spinning at Longbridges, other than for crews from that boathouse who are landing there.

 What changes under amber flag?